 The Churchyard

-The Churchyard was formally closed for burials in 1860 and sadly there is no full plan of burials known about at this time.
+The Churchyard was formally closed for burials in 1860 and sadly there is no full plan of burials known about at this time although we do have some records made at the end of the 1970s where an attempt was made to map the graveyard as much as possible at that time.

-Within the graveyard was are a number of table-top style tombs some of which can be identified by their inscriptions.
 There are no Commonwealth War Graves in the graveyard.
 There is a private footpath into the back of the graveyard from Lacock Abbey via the Allottments.
 There is also a memorial garden where ashes can still be buried.
+Please note that many visitors look for the grave of William Henry Fox Talbot at the church but the churchyard was closed by the time he died.
+He is buried in Lacock Cemetary https://www.findagrave.com/memorial/13786704/william-henry_fox-talbot

 Parish Records